smartdevicelink/sdl_evolution/proposals/0296-Update-video-streaming-capabilities-during-ignition-cycle.md

 )
 ```

-### JavaScript APIs

-The JavaScript APIs will be set up in a similar way to the Obj-C / Java APIs above.
-All changes will be at the discretion of the Project Maintainer.
-However larger changes that would impact the Objective-C code above (such as adding or removing a method) will require proposal revisions.

 #### Resolution Switching

 Mobile applications should be able to update the streaming content window to the new VSCs received in `OnSystemCapabilityUpdated`.